Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty

-This study aims to propose a path recommendation model to reduce the crowding during public transit disruptions and protect the recommendation results against uncertainties due to inaccurate demand estimates.
-Different from previous recommendation systems that focus on maximizing individual preference, this study targets a system objective by minimizing the total travel time of all passengers (including those who are not in the incident line/area).
-To address the aforementioned first challenge, we propose a simulation-based linearization to convert the total system travel time to a linear function of path flows using first-order approximation, which provides a tractable optimization problem.
-For the second challenge, this study focuses on the demand uncertainty (i.e., how many passengers will use the PT system during a service disruption) and models it with the robust optimization (RO) technique.
-The proposed approach is implemented in the Chicago Transit Authority (CTA) system with a real-world urban rail disruption as the case study.
+This study aims to propose a path recommendation model to reduce crowding during public transit disruptions, also taking into account uncertainties due to inaccurate demand estimates.
+Different from previous recommendation systems that focus on maximizing individual preferences, this study targets a system objective by minimizing the total travel time of all passengers (including those who are not in the incident line/area).
+To address the aforementioned first challenge, we propose a simulation-based linearization to convert the total system travel time to a linear function of path flows using a first-order approximation, which leads to a tractable optimization problem.
+For the second challenge, this study focuses on the demand uncertainty (i.e., how many passengers will use the PT system during a service disruption) and models it within the robust optimization (RO) framework.
+The proposed approach is applied in a case study using data from the Chicago Transit Authority (CTA) system during a real-world urban rail disruption.

 The main contributions of this paper are as follows: \begin{itemize} \item To tackle the non-analytical system travel time calculation, we propose a simulation-based linearization to convert the total system travel time to a linear function of path flows using first-order approximation.
-Importantly, we utilize the physical interaction between passengers and vehicles in a public transit system to efficiently calculate the gradient (i.e., marginal change of travel time) without running the simulation multiple times (as opposed to traditional black-box optimization). \item We use robust optimization to model the demand uncertainty which protects the model against inaccurate demand estimation.
+Importantly, we utilize the physical interaction between passengers and vehicles in a public transit system to efficiently calculate the gradient (i.e., marginal change of travel time) without running the simulation multiple times (as opposed to traditional black-box optimization). \item We use RO to model the demand uncertainty which protects the model against inaccurate demand estimation.
 Specifically, we derive the closed-form robust counterpart with respect to the intersection of one ellipsoidal and three polyhedral uncertainty sets.
 These uncertainties capture the demand variations and the potential demand reduction during an incident.
 We also provide a feasible way of combining historical and survey data to quantify the uncertainty parameters. \end{itemize}